 The burden of alcohol and other drug abuse continues to have a negative impact on individuals, families, and communities within Marathon County.
 Marathon County, as well as the rest of Wisconsin, is experiencing a surge in heroin and prescription opiate abuse, which brings with it an array of public health and safety concerns.
 Increases in drug-related crimes, incarceration, and the number individuals with addiction are placing tremendous strains on criminal justice, treatment, human services, schools and healthcare systems.

 Marathon County lacks a continuum of integrated care for substance abuse options, including local outpatient and inpatient services, adult residential, and youth treatment programs.
 Health care systems and service providers desire an enhanced coordination of treatment and care.
 The opportunity is to create comprehensive treatment options that make sense to those who are using them.
+Tobacco use continues to be the number one cause of preventable death.

 Creating a culture in communities where alcohol is used responsibly and other drugs (tobacco, prescription, and illicit) are not misused.